mikeymischief/mikeymischief.github.io/_posts/2021-03-27-spring-cube-draft.md

 This deck was a mess from top to bottom (sorry, Brian).
 It has no direction as there are aggressive elements to the deck, but then there is Yorion for blink strategies and Titania for land strategies?
 There are +1/+1 counters, a Sun Titan and Combustible Gearhulk.
 I don't know what the plan for this deck is, so I will just present it here as is.

+> "Brian took all the synergy cards from all the other decks and put it in his own; Titania from the Wildfire deck, Champion of the Parish from the Orzhov Aggro deck and Yorion from the blink deck"

 ----

 Overall, this was a great day for cube and not solely because I won with Wildfire.
 The cube drafted well and played great.
 There were decks that were drafted that haven't shown up before and I hope that's because people are getting better at drafting this cube.

-I don't know if many noticed, but a lot of the cards were updated with the old border cards from Time Spiral Remasterd, which I think absolutely look wonderful; especially the blue and artifact cards.
+I don't know if many noticed, but a lot of the cards were updated with the old border cards from Time Spiral Remastered, which I think absolutely look wonderful; especially the blue and artifact cards.
 It's a bit sad because the borderless Solemn Simulacrum from Double Masters was replaced with the original art old border one.

 With COVID-19 restrictions lifting up soon, I hope we'll be able to get more drafters to play.
 Strixhaven is releasing in a month and I can't be more excited, it looks like a spells matter set, and the Mystical Archive cards look phenomenal.
-I always look forward to the next time we cube and after Strixhaven, there will definitely be some spicy cards!
+I always look forward to the next time we cube and after Strixhaven, there will definitely be some spicy spells!

 {% if page.comments %}
 <div id="disqus_thread"></div>